akanksha1909/react-countdown-clock-timer/README.md

 ## Styling
 We've provided class names for the following elements which can be used to add styling to them.

-- Timer div - `timer-wrapper`
+- div wrapping the Timer - `timer-wrapper`
 - div wrapping the Pause and Reset buttons - `buttons-wrapper`
 - Pause button - `pause-button`
 - Reset button - `reset-button`